 Legal Issues and Jurisdiction

-Because owns and operates the equipment and software that compose our network resources, the School is obligated to try to take steps to insure that all facilities are used legally.
+Because LALPA owns and operates the equipment and software that compose our network resources, the School is obligated to try to take steps to insure that all facilities are used legally.
 Hence any illegal use of network resources is prohibited.
-All content created, sent, accessed or downloaded using any part of ’s network resources is subject to the rules stated in this policy.
+All content created, sent, accessed or downloaded using any part of LALPA’s network resources is subject to the rules stated in this policy.

 We may find it necessary to investigate electronic incidents even if they happen after hours and outside of school.
 The School administration reserves the right, if needed, and at its discretion, to access remotely, open, examine, and/or delete electronic ﬁles that violate this Acceptable Use Policy.